On the propagation of gravitational waves in matter-filled Bianchi I universe: Introduction

 The RW procedure has been applied to the axial gravitational perturbations in the FLRW model by Malec and Wylezek \cite{M1}.
 Kulczycki and Malec \cite{M2} investigated the polar GWs which are found to cause perturbations in the density and non-azimuthal components of the velocity of the material medium, and are hence responsible for the evolution of matter inhomogeneities and anisotropies.
 On the other hand, since the initial data can be so adjusted as to decouple from matter, axial waves can perturb only the azimuthal velocity and trigger local cosmological rotation.
 In such spacetimes, if the initial profiles are not smooth, then the axial wave pulses bring about rotation of the radiation fluid, leading to the memory effect \cite{M3}.
 The propagation of axial and polar waves in FLRW universes using the RW formalism has been studied by Sharif and Siddiqa in the $ f(R,T) $ gravity \cite{SH1, SH2} and by Salti \textit{et al.} in Rastall gravity \cite{SALTI1, SALTI2}.
 In the Starobinsky model of $ f(R) $ gravity, Ref. \cite{SIDD} derives analytical solutions to the axial perturbations in the radiation era and the de Sitter stage.
 Rostworowski \cite{ROST1} has suggested using the RW formalism to study perturbations, as an alternative to the standard Bardeen's formalism of gauge-invariance \cite{BARDEEN}.
 A recent work \cite{NAYAK} determines the equivalent of the RW equation, for generalized McVittie metric.
 Ref.\cite{LENZI} examines all possible (gauge-invariant) master functions and equations for the perturbations to vacuum spherically-symmetric spacetimes.
+Axial GWs in flat FRW universe and in the $ f(R, T^{\phi}) $ gravity have been presented in \cite{SIDD2}.

 Axial and polar perturbations have been investigated in the gauge-invariant framework in \cite{GMG, MGG, GS, CL1}.
 With a $2+2$ decomposition of the metric, Gundlach and Martin-Garcia \cite{GMG} analysed non-spherical perturbations of a spherically symmetric, time-dependent spacetime to study the generation of GWs.
 They have found three axial and seven polar gauge-invariant matter perturbations.
 Martel and Poisson \cite{MAR} presented the Schwarzschild metric perturbations in the covariant, gauge-invariant formalism.
 The metric perturbation theory was analysed by Chandrasekhar \cite{CHAND} also.